ravetroll/BedrockService/README.md

 What if you want it to run invisibly on your computer whenever it starts and shutdown statefully whenever your computer shuts?

 Enter BedrockService, the little control program that performs just that task for you.
+Download it here: https://github.com/ravetroll/BedrockService/raw/master/Releases/BedrockService.exe.zip

-To configure it you have to do two things:
+To configure it you have to do 4 things:

+1. Unzip the BedrockService zip to a directory on your computer.

-1. You have to put the path to your copy of bedrock_server.exe in the app.config file.
+2. You have to put the path to your copy of bedrock_server.exe in the BedrockService.exe.config file.

-2. You need to give permissions to NETWORK_SERVICE to Modify both the directory with BedrockService as well as the directory containing bedrock_server.exe
+3. You need to give permissions to NETWORK_SERVICE to Modify both the directory with BedrockService as well as the directory containing bedrock_server.exe

+4. Start a command prompt console with admin priviledges and navigate to the directory where you unzipped BedrockService.
+    Type: bedrockservice install
+    then
+    Type: bedrockservice start

+If you need to uninstall bedrockservice Start a command prompt console with admin priviledges and navigate to the directory where you unzipped BedrockService.

+    Type: bedrockservice stop
+    then
+    Type: bedrockservice uninstall